MY UNFILTERED STORY

 — created the first and only Vietnamese lingerie designs in experimenting with unconventional colors and fabric mix-match, pieces versatile enough to transform into outerwear.

-— celebrated women’s bodies in all shapes, stretch marks and skin tones — embracing what is. already perfectly imperfect, without attempting to “fix” or “hide”.
+— celebrated women’s bodies in all shapes, stretch marks and skin tones — embracing what is already imperfectly perfect, without attempting to “fix” or “hide”.

 — collaborated with women empowerment activists, including Selena Lương — let’s talk sexuality, to normalize conversations around sexuality and menstruation.

-— beyond channeling feminism into lingerie design and social activism, i embodied it in daily life by assisting women around her to rediscover their self-worth, rebuilding their self-esteem to break free from abuse and co-dependency.
+— beyond channeling feminism into lingerie designs and social activism, i embodied it in daily life by assisting women around me to rediscover their self-worth, rebuilding their self-esteem to break free from abuse and co-dependency.

-— though the project didn't continue due to production, financial and market constraints, it became the first stepping stone in my feminism journey — bridging creativity, entrepreneurial will and psychology/trauma studies.
+— though the project didn't continue due to production, financial and market constraints, it became the first stepping stone in my feminism journey — bridging creativity, entrepreneurial mindset and psychology/trauma studies.

-— celebrated women’s bodies in all shapes, stretch marks and skin tones — embracing what is. already perfectly imperfect, without attempting to “fix” or “hide”.
+— celebrated women’s bodies in all shapes, stretch marks and skin tones — embracing what is already imperfectly perfect, without attempting to “fix” or “hide”.

 — collaborated with women empowerment activists, including Selena Lương — let’s talk sexuality, to normalize conversations around sexuality and menstruation.

-— beyond channeling feminism into lingerie design and social activism, i embodied it in daily life by assisting women around her to rediscover their self-worth, rebuilding their self-esteem to break free from abuse and co-dependency.
+— beyond channeling feminism into lingerie designs and social activism, i embodied it in daily life by assisting women around me to rediscover their self-worth, rebuilding their self-esteem to break free from abuse and co-dependency.

-— though the project didn't continue due to production, financial and market constraints, it became the first stepping stone in my feminism journey — bridging creativity, entrepreneurial will and psychology/trauma studies.
+— though the project didn't continue due to production, financial and market constraints, it became the first stepping stone in my feminism journey — bridging creativity, entrepreneurial mindset and psychology/trauma studies.

 WHAT WAS BEHIND

-i was a dreamer until the nightmare became more vivid than the dream itself.
+i was on cloud 9 until the nightmare became more vivid than the dream itself.

-— fabric combinations and countless details that came along were such a such a huge struggle, with very limited options for small-batch production; yet they triggered my creativity.
+— fabric combinations and countless details that came along were such a huge struggle, with very limited options for small-batch production; yet they triggered my creativity.

-— most Vietnamese manufacturers rejected such complicated designs, failed in prototyping, or simply kicked us out after one batch of production.
+— most Vietnamese manufacturers rejected such complicated designs, failed in prototyping, or simply kicked me out after one batch of production.

-— i went against the market trend in Vietnam, where people preferred simplicity and “fixable” inner-wear rather than natural-feel and outer-wearable pieces.
+— my designs went against the market trend in Vietnam, where people preferred simplicity and “fixable” inner-wear rather than natural-feel and outer-wearable pieces.

 and managed to produce 8 pieces of my very own designs.

-— fabric combinations and countless details that came along were such a such a huge struggle, with very limited options for small-batch production; yet they triggered my creativity.
+— fabric combinations and countless details that came along were such a huge struggle, with very limited options for small-batch production; yet they triggered my creativity.

-— most Vietnamese manufacturers rejected such complicated designs, failed in prototyping, or simply kicked us out after one batch of production.
+— most Vietnamese manufacturers rejected such complicated designs, failed in prototyping, or simply kicked me out after one batch of production.

-— i went against the market trend in Vietnam, where people preferred simplicity and “fixable” inner-wear rather than natural-feel and outer-wearable pieces.
+— my designs went against the market trend in Vietnam, where people preferred simplicity and “fixable” inner-wear rather than natural-feel and outer-wearable pieces.

 and managed to produce 8 pieces of my very own designs.